soumyashreesahoo2024/Classification-using-Neural-Network-with-missing-data-GRU-D/README.md

 Integration in GRU-D:

-The delta is passed through the TemporalDecay layers to compute gamma_h and gamma_x.
+      1.The delta is passed through the TemporalDecay layers to compute gamma_h and gamma_x.
-gamma_h: Controls the decay of the hidden state over time, which is important for deciding how much of the previous hidden state should influence the current state.
+      2.gamma_h: Controls the decay of the hidden state over time, which is important for deciding how much of the previous hidden state should influence the current state.
-gamma_x: Controls the decay of the input features over time, determining how much influence past inputs should have on the current prediction.
+      3.gamma_x: Controls the decay of the input features over time, determining how much influence past inputs should have on the current prediction.